vikingeducation/pairing_checkin/README.md

 ANYTHING.
 DO SOME CODE. -- Driver Erik

 First pairing experiment successful.
-(Hopefully)
+(Hopefully) My favorite animal is a jackalope.